Half of Wakayama coronavirus survivors suffered health problems after discharge

 Hair loss was cited by 12 respondents, while six were suffering from memory defects, such as forgetfulness.
 Possible relations between hair loss and COVID-19 have been studied in Japan and abroad.

-The survey also showed that 16 people, or about 30%, of 51 respondents who had been discharged from hospital two months or more before said their health conditions have yet to recover.
+The survey also showed that 16 people, or about 30%, of 51 respondents who had been discharged from hospital two months or more before said their health conditions had yet to recover.

 They included a respondent who had been suffering from health problems for five months or more after leaving hospital.